 - In a large mixing bowl, mix the cream cheese and sugar until smooth.
 Add pumpkin, pumpkin pie spice, and vanilla and mix well.
 Add in eggs one at a time and mix on low speed just until blended.
 Do not overwork the batter.

 - Pour batter into the springform pan on top of the crust.

 - Pour 2 cups of water into the pressure cooking pot and place the trivet in the bottom.
 Carefully center the springform pan on the foil strip and lower it into the pressure cooker.
 Fold the foil strips down so that they do not interfere with closing the lid.

 - Lock the lid in place.
 Select High Pressure and set the timer for 15 minutes.
+(25 minutes if you like a denser cheesecake.)
 When beep sounds, turn off pressure cooker and use a natural pressure release for 10 minutes and then do a quick pressure release to release any remaining pressure.
 When valve drops carefully remove lid.